Accounting Standards Board (Canada)

-The Accounting Standards Board (AcSB) establishes accounting standards for use by private enterprises and private sector not-for-profit organizations.
-The AcSB contributes to the development of International Financial Reporting Standards (IFRSs) by participating in consultations and activities of the International Accounting Standards Board (IASB) to ensure Canadian publicly accountable entities' financial reporting needs are considered.
-The AcSB develops and participates in the development of high-quality financial reporting standards.
+The Accounting Standards Board (AcSB) establishes accounting standards for use by private enterprises and private sector not-for-profit organisations in Canada.
+The AcSB contributes to the development of International Financial Reporting Standards (IFRSs) by participating in consultations and activities of the International Accounting Standards Board (IASB) to ensure Canadian publicly accountable entities' financial reporting needs are adequately considered.
+The AcSB develops and participates in the development of financial reporting standards.